-Generally, allegations regarding a student's personal conduct will be adjudicated through processes governed by the Campus Life Department.
+Generally, allegations regarding a student's personal conduct will be adjudicated through processes governed by the Student Affairs Department.

-1. The Assistant Dean for Campus Life or another appropriate college official will investigate the situation and review it with the student.
+- 1. The Assistant Dean for Student Affairs, or another appropriate college official, will investigate the situation and review it with the student.
 If it is determined that no violation occurred, then the matter will be dropped.
-If the student admits responsibility or the Assistant Dean for Campus Life determines there was a violation, college disciplinary action will ensue.
-The student will be notified in writing of the finding of fact and the disciplinary sanction recommended by the Assistant Dean for Campus Life.
-If the student is facing
+If the student admits responsibility or the Assistant Dean for Student Affairs, or another appropriate college official, determines there was a violation, college disciplinary action will ensue.
+The student will be notified in writing of the finding of fact and the disciplinary sanction recommended by the Assistant Dean for Student Affairs or another appropriate college official. - If facing disciplinary action, the student has the right to accept the finding of fact and recommended sanction, at which time the matter is closed; or the student may appeal to the Dean for Student Affairs for a review of the finding of fact and/or the recommended sanction. - To initiate an appeal, the student must file an appeal request with the Dean for Student Affairs within three (3) business days of the informal disposition meeting with the Assistant Dean for Student Affairs.
+The Dean for Student Affairs will review the request

-- possible suspension or dismissal from the College, the student, by working through the Dean for Campus Life, can request that a Campus Hearing Board review the finding of fact and/or the sanction. - If facing disciplinary action, the student has the right to accept the Assistant Dean's finding of fact and recommended sanction, at which time the matter is closed; or the student may appeal to the Dean for Campus Life for a review of the finding of fact and/or the recommended sanction. - 3.
-To initiate an appeal, the student must file an Appeal Request form with the Dean for Campus Life within one (1) school day of the informal disposition meeting with the Assistant Dean for Campus Life.
-The Dean for Campus Life will review the request and determine if there are sufficient grounds for appeal and if evidence submitted warrants reconsideration of the decision.
-All parties will be notified. - If a decision is made to reconsider, a campus hearing board will be empaneled to hear the matter.
-Decisions made by the Campus Hearing board are final.
+- and determine if there are sufficient grounds for appeal and if evidence submitted warrants reconsideration of the decision.
+All parties will be notified. - If a decision is made to reconsider, a campus hearing board will be assembled to adjudicate the matter.
+Decisions made by the Campus Hearing Board are final.